modeseven-lfit/lftools-uv/docs/commands/nexus.rst

 reorder-staged-repos
 --------------------

-.. program-output:: lftools nexus reorder-staged-repos --help
+.. program-output:: lftools-uv nexus reorder-staged-repos --help

 .. _nexus-docker:

 docker
 ------

-.. program-output:: lftools nexus docker --help
+.. program-output:: lftools-uv nexus docker --help

-While a settings.yaml file is still supported for ``nexus docker`` commands, the preferred way to login is to use an lftools.ini file, and provide the server address using the ``--server`` option.
+While a settings.yaml file is still supported for ``nexus docker`` commands, the preferred way to login is to use an lftools-uv.ini file, and provide the server address using the ``--server`` option.
 The config file should be at
-$HOME/.config/lftools/lftools.ini.
+$HOME/.config/lftools-uv/lftools-uv.ini.

 .. _nexus-docker-delete:

 delete
 ^^^^^^

-.. program-output:: lftools nexus docker delete --help
+.. program-output:: lftools-uv nexus docker delete --help

 .. _nexus-docker-list:

 list
 ^^^^

-.. program-output:: lftools nexus docker list --help
+.. program-output:: lftools-uv nexus docker list --help

 .. _nexus-release:

 release
 -------

-.. program-output:: lftools nexus release --help
+.. program-output:: lftools-uv nexus release --help

-While a settings.yaml file is still supported for ``nexus release`` commands, the preferred way to login is to use an lftools.ini file, and provide the server address using the ``--server`` option.
+While a settings.yaml file is still supported for ``nexus release`` commands, the preferred way to login is to use an lftools-uv.ini file, and provide the server address using the ``--server`` option.
 The config file should be at
-$HOME/.config/lftools/lftools.ini.
+$HOME/.config/lftools-uv/lftools-uv.ini.
-Requires an [nexus.example.com] for each Nexus repositories in ~/.config/lftools/lftools.ini:
+Requires an [nexus.example.com] for each Nexus repositories in ~/.config/lftools-uv/lftools-uv.ini:

 .. code-block:: bash